 This is what happened when I was stalked on the internet.
 The stalker’s name is Rick Klugman.
 His crime of stalking and harassment was part of an ongoing campaign of cyberbullying targeting me over the last year and a half.

-Update, 10/17/17: He and his friend moved on to Amazon and trashed all my books.
+He and his friend moved on to Amazon and trashed me and all my books.
 I wrote a post naming his friend, but I’ve taken it down now that Amazon has removed their reviews.
-If their reviews are posted again, I’ll put it back up.
-His reviews are evidence of him violating the restraining order I have against him.
-I offered to take it down right away if they removed their reviews, but they refused.
+His reviews are evidence of him violating the restraining order.
+I offered to take it down if they removed their reviews, but they refused.
 Amazon had to do it.

 “Recognize the situation for what it is: Online harassment.
 It can also be referred to as cyberbullying, but regardless of the name, know that this is a sign of weakness for the perpetrator.
 As upsetting as it can be, recognize that it’s extremely important that you DO NOT respond to this person.
 Engaging with the bully often only makes matters worse.
 They feed off their victim’s misery and pain.”